bee-mcc/video-to-frames-tool/README.md

 Can also use glob matching if output frame images in different format

 `ffmpeg -framerate 30 -pattern_type glob -i 'frame*.jpg' \ -i output-audio.eac3 -c:a copy -shortest -c:v h264 -pix_fmt yuv420p out.mp4`

+## Background

+I was over at a friend's house one evening, and we were trying to watch an episode of Spongebob.
+His computer had some issue preventing the video from loading more than a frame or two every two or three seconds, but it loaded the audio fine.
+I thought it was the most hilarious thing at the time... so I decided to recreate it.
+Simple code is cool.